zulip/zulip/docs/bots-guide.md

 ### Running Zulip Botserver with `supervisord`

-You may feel that running the `zulip-bot-server` command manually is cumbersome and brittle: It needs a separate terminal for monitoring and has to be restarted on failure.
-If that's the case, *supervisord* gives you a helping hand: Once configured, it automatically runs the botserver, telling you the current botserver status, restarting it if needed, and keeping track of all logged information.
+[supervisord](http://supervisord.org/) is a popular tool for running services in production.
+It helps ensure the service starts on boot, manages log files, restarts the service if it crashes, etc.  This section documents how to run the Zulip Botserver using *supervisord*.

 Running the Zulip Botserver with *supervisord* works almost like running it manually.

-0. Install *supervisord*:
+0. Install *supervisord* via your package manager; e.g. on Debian/Ubuntu:
     ```
     sudo apt-get install supervisor
     ```

-1. Configure *supervisord*:
+1. Configure *supervisord*.  *supervisord* stores its configuration in `/etc/supervisor/conf.d`.
     * Do **one** of the following:
-      * Download the [config file](
-        https://raw.githubusercontent.com/zulip/python-zulip-api/master/zulip_botserver/zulip-botserver-supervisord.conf)
-        and store it in `/etc/supervisor/conf.d/zulip-botserver.conf`.
+      * Download the [sample config file]( https://raw.githubusercontent.com/zulip/python-zulip-api/master/zulip_botserver/zulip-botserver-supervisord.conf) and store it in `/etc/supervisor/conf.d/zulip-botserver.conf`.
-      * Copy&Paste the following section into your existing supervisord config file.
+      * Copy the following section into your existing supervisord config file.
         ```
         [program:zulip-bot-server]
         command=zulip-bot-server --config-file=<path/to/your/flaskbotrc> --hostname <address> --port <port>
         startsecs=3
-        stdout_logfile=<path/to/your/logfile> ; all output of your botserver will be logged here
+        stdout_logfile=/var/log/zulip-botserver.log ; all output of your botserver will be logged here
         redirect_stderr=true
         ```
-    * Edit the `<>` sections accordingly.
+    * Edit the `<>` sections according to your preferences.

 2. Update *supervisord* to read the configuration file:
    ```
    supervisorctl reread
    supervisorctl update
    ```
+   (or you can use `/etc/init.d/supervisord restart`, but this is less disruptive if you're using *supervisord* for other services as well).

 3. Test if your setup is successful:
    ```